Pfern/BPBR16-Bioinformatics-using-Python-for-Biomedical-Researchers/day3/1-Functions/functions.md

 The collection of object names defined in a module represents the global **namespace** of that module

-Each module defines its own namespace
+Each module defines its own namespace.

 The same name (e.g. `src`) in two different modules (e.g. `module_1.py` and `module_2.py`), indicates two distinct objects and the dot syntax makes it possible to avoid confusion between the namespaces of the two modules